syncfusion-content/windowsforms-docs/WindowsForms/SfComboBox/Selection.md

 ---
 layout: post
-title: Selection | SfComboBox | Syncfusion
+title: Selection types | SfComboBox | windowsforms/Syncfusion
-description: This section explains about the selection in SfComboBox.
+description: This section explains about the different types of selection and the events on selection in SfComboBox for syncfusion windowsforms
 platform: windowsforms
 control: SfComboBox
 documentation: ug